 - Activating data integrating all the gathered information into business processes.

-All the three steps mentioned above require some or the other machine learning algorithm to be solved successfully.
+All the steps mentioned above require some or the other machine learning algorithm to be solved successfully.

 Privacy and security concerns